ameelvaljee/3Dwebsite/README.md

 ## Demo

 Live demo coming soon.
-However, you can view it locally using the installation instructions below.
+However, you can view it locally using the instructions below.

 ## Installation